CTDS Core Faculty and PIs

 Maryellen L. Giger

-She is the PI for the NIBIB Medical Imaging and Data Resource Center (MIDRC), which is based upon a Gen3 data commons.
+She is the PI for the NIBIB Medical Imaging and Data Resource Center (MIDRC), which is based upon the Gen3 software.

 For over 30 years, she has conducted research on computer-aided diagnosis, including computer vision, machine learning, and deep learning, in the areas of breast cancer, lung cancer, prostate cancer, lupus, and bone diseases.